MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/app-distribution/app-store-distribution/publishing-to-the-app-store.md

 # [Visual Studio](#tab/vswin)

-1. From the **Solution Explorer**, open **Info.plist**.
-Select **Manual Provisioning**.
-Save and close the file.
-2. Make sure that Visual Studio 2017 has been [paired to a Mac build host](~/ios/get-started/installation/windows/connecting-to-mac/index.md).
+1. Make sure that Visual Studio 2017 has been [paired to a Mac build host](~/ios/get-started/installation/windows/connecting-to-mac/index.md).
-3. Right-click on the **Project Name** in the **Solution Explorer**, select **Properties**, and navigate to the **iOS Build** tab.
+2. Right-click on the **Project Name** in the **Solution Explorer**, select **Properties**.
-4. Set **Configuration** to **Release** and **Platform** to **iPhone**.
+3. Navigate to the **iOS Build** tab and and set **Configuration** to **Release** and **Platform** to **iPhone**.
-5. To build with a specific iOS SDK, select it from the **SDK Version** list.
+4. To build with a specific iOS SDK, select it from the **SDK Version** list.
 Otherwise, leave this value at **Default**.
-6. Linking reduces the overall size of your application by stripping out unused code.
+5. Linking reduces the overall size of your application by stripping out unused code.
 In most cases, **Linker Behavior** should be set to the default value of **Link Framework SDKs only**.
 In some situations, such as when using some third-party libraries, it may be necessary to set this value to **Don't Link** to ensure that needed code is not removed.
 For more information, refer to the [Linking Xamarin.iOS apps](~/ios/deploy-test/linker.md) guide.
-7. Check **Optimize PNG images** to further decrease your application's size.
+6. Check **Optimize PNG images** to further decrease your application's size.
-8. Debugging should not be enabled, as it will make the build unnecessarily large.
+7. Debugging should not be enabled, as it will make the build unnecessarily large.
-9. For iOS 11, select one of the device architectures that supports **ARM64**.
+8. For iOS 11, select one of the device architectures that supports **ARM64**.
 For more information on building for 64-bit iOS devices, please see the **Enabling 64-Bit Builds of Xamarin.iOS Apps** section of the [32/64-bit platform considerations](~/cross-platform/macios/32-and-64/index.md) documentation.
-10. You may wish to use the **LLVM** compiler to build smaller and faster code.
+9. You may wish to use the **LLVM** compiler to build smaller and faster code.
 However, this option increases compile times.
-11. Based on your application's needs, you may also wish to adjust the type of **Garbage Collection** being used and set up for **Internationalization**.
+10. Based on your application's needs, you may also wish to adjust the type of **Garbage Collection** being used and set up for **Internationalization**.

     After setting the options described above, your build settings should look similar to this: